cuhsat/epiphyte/README.md

 ----------
 Decryption of the received frame is done in the following steps:

-1. Derive the key and nocne with scrypt from the last plain text data.
+1. Derive the key and nonce with scrypt from the last plain text data.
 2. Decrypt the frame with ChaCha20 using the key and nonce.

 Security Considerations